Developing a smart documentation tool for early childhood educators

 Problem space

-This problem is magnified by alarming rates of teacher burnout and attrition.
-These numbers reveal a system built on reactive workarounds instead of proactive infrastructure.
+While inclusive education is widely promoted, many educators are left to implement it without consistent support staff, practical professional development, or actionable tools.
+The alarming rates of burnout and attrition reveal a system built on reactive workarounds instead of proactive infrastructure.
 Fragmented training, administrative overload, and inconsistent inclusion support leave teachers stretched thin and students underserved.

 44%